bitswamp/bitswamp.github.io/_posts/2018-07-21-refurbish-an-acer-6011-with-alps-switches.md

 ### Cleaning keycaps

 Use a flat head screwdriver to help lever the keycaps off.
-Always pry Alps from the side to avoid breaking the stems off in the switch.
+I pry Alps keycaps off from the side to avoid breaking the stems off in the switch.
 Note the numpad + and Enter have the switches turned sideways (so go from the top/bottom).
 Some Apple boards have the f-keys sideways too.

 The stabilizers can be popped out of their clips using the screwdriver tip too.
 I usually leave the stabilizers attached to the caps whenever I can, to avoid losing parts.

 Once all the keycaps are off, put them in a large jar with 3 denture tabs and fill with hot (not boiling) water.
 Wait about 10-20 minutes then drain, rinse with water, and spread out on a piece of paper towel to try.
 Leave to dry overnight.

-If there are stubborn markings on the sides of the caps, try scrubbing with a magic eraser.
+If there are stubborn markings on the sides of the caps, try scrubbing with a magic eraser (mildly abrasive -- don't use on pad printed or textured surfaces).

 ### Disassembling and cleaning Alps switches